ApePax/lmeca2802/README.md

 - `userfctR/`: contains the code for the simulation.
 The used_DrivenJoints, user_ExtForces and usedJointForces are respectively used to drive joints (for isntance to zero for the hip), to apply external forces (ground contact) and to apply torques or forces at the joint level (motor torques).
 - `WalkingPatterns/`: contains the position trajectories to follow.
 - `workR/`: runs the code.
+In C there is an additionnal folder:
+- `structures/`: allows to access any structures from anywhere in the code, as long as it is defined in the structures.c and the structures.h.
+The CMakeFile has been modified accordingly. (/!\ follow the instruction in this code for new structures)

 This implemntation only allows for position control.
 To run the code:
 - In Python: